Ezequiel92/julia_apps/README.md

 Collection of single-file apps written in Julia, as a learning exercise.

-- Each .jl file is a self-contained script and can be run as is.
+- Each folder has a .jl file which is a self-contained script and can be run as is.
-- The .toml files contain the dependencies for all the scripts.
-See the `using` at the beginning of each script for the individual dependencies.
+- The .toml files in each folder contain the dependencies for all the scripts.
 - The functions within each app are documented using docstrings.
 - An example of how to use the app is written at the end of each one and is what is executed when the file is run.

 ## 💻 Apps